Cynthetic13/Pot-Generator/README.md

 - [ ] Proper layering to represent the final product (concrete layers more than plastic 3D printing)
 - [ ] Albedo and Normal Texture Maps to allow the user to see something similar to what the final product will look like (UV unwrapping it might be the complex part)
 - [ ] Cube Maps or something similar to give a person an idea of what it might look like in different environments (requires PBR shader and properly sourced PBR texture maps)
+- [ ] Multi-threading (I don't think this is needed since it's a single object, but it might be nice to offload either rendering or generation onto another thread, or multi-threaded)

 ## The future
 This is only a proof of concept in C++, i will either port this to Javascript using Three.js, or compile it to WebAssembly as a library for Javascript/Node.js